wilson3682/My_NTP_ESP32_Morphing_Clock/README.md

 Connect to the NTPMorphingClock Access Point and enter the password, then connect it to your personal WiFi.

+## Web Page Access

-Once connected, access the Webpage with the new ip address and change the settings accordingly.
+Once connected, access the Webpage with the new ip address and the following credentials, to have access to the clocks's settings.

 ###  Web access credentials:
 #### username: admin
 #### pass: 123456789